RoboLecturer/RoboLecturer-Code/LinuxSetup.md

 # 2. Docker for MacOS
 1. Install Docker Dekstop for MacOS
-2. Your docker image must be run with port forwarding for 45100 and 45101.
+2. Your docker image must be run with port forwarding for the range 45100 to 45200.
+This range allows for each machine to have up to 50 different scripts that can call the API, as each script must have a new node, and a node cannot be initialised with the same ports as another.
 An example command is:
 ```
 docker run --name=<container-name> -p 45100-45200:45100-45200 -it ros-dev
 ```